nir-mo/nir-mo.github.io/about.markdown

 What really excites me is the intersection of __AI__, __compilers__, and __cyber security__.
 I love exploring the fascinating connections between these fields and discovering innovative solutions.
 As a clean code enthusiast, I take pride in my ability to independently plan and execute projects from start to finish.

-I currently work at [Magic Leap](https://www.magicleap.com/en-gb) as a Staff Security Engineer and Security group Tech Lead.
+I currently work at [Wiz](https://www.wiz.io/) as a Senior Software Engineer.

 ### Work expirenece